 Cloud did connect at times with good shots, but not hard enough and not often enough.
 The final punch count showed Hopkins landing 41 percent of his punches to Cloud’s 21 percent and landing double the power punches.

 “I’m the poster boy for being a clean athlete.
 Tonight’s fight was so much bigger to me than a win,” said Hopkins, who doesn’t partake in drugs, alcohol, caffeine, or even sugared sodas.
-He doesn’t even sport the tattoos who have become so popular.
+He doesn’t sport a single tattoo.
 But he said he’d treat himself to a piece of cheesecake after the fight, something he did setting the age record when he beat Jean Pascal.

 In the undercard fight, fan favorite Keith Thurman (20-0,18 KOs) dominated Jan Zaveck (32-3-0, 18 KOs) of Slovenia in their welterweight contest.
 With a 90 percent knockout rate, Thurman had never fought 12 rounds before and no fighter ever really knows how he will fare in the ring going more rounds than he’s used to fighting.
 Thurman showed good energy and ring generalship.
 It was a valuable experience for the up and coming coming competitor.